Benefits Of Gardening

 Then I went inside and fixed grilled cheese and tomato soup for dinner.
 We stayed up way too late to find out how Dallas would play out.
 We are now several episodes into the final season and did not care for the way it is going in Paris.

-Another often overlooked benefit of gardening is how it can bring people together.
+Another one of the often overlooked benefits of gardening is how it can bring people together.

 Gardening can be a social activity, whether you're sharing tips and seeds with neighbors, joining a community garden, or trading homegrown produce.